So, over the years I’ve gotten pretty good at concocting fairly successful new ice pop recipes. This week though, we had a major ice pop fail.

 It sounds good in theory right?
-Cedar, my son and I thought, “Sure, Earth Day ice pops are doable.”
-We wanted little global pops, which means you’d need green, blue and something kind of brown to represent the earth.
+Cedar and I thought, “Sure, Earth Day ice pops are doable.”
+We wanted global looking pops, which means you’d need green, blue and something kind of brown to represent the earth.
 We colored some vanilla ice cream blue and green using natural food coloring.
 Then we pureed some blueberries.
 The trick was to mix it all together in some sort of earthy swirl.

 In my head it seemed awesome.
 My head is often wrong.

 That’s when it got complicated

 Cedar’s idea was to freeze the colors in single layers, which I personally thought might be too time consuming.
 My idea was to freeze both shades of ice cream and the blueberries until semi-frozen, then scoop them into ice pop molds.
 We tried both.
 We froze a layer of blue, then later scooped in the other colors in a sort of swirl design.

 Ok, so you might be thinking, hey, the picture above doesn’t look that bad.
 I can see where you were going with the whole Earth Day theme.

 Because we froze the first blue layer separately, the ice pops totally came apart.